 As an officer with the CIA, E. Howard Hunt was involved in the Bay of Pigs fiasco of 1961.
 In 1970, Hunt joined the Nixon administration as a PR consultant and, along with G. Gordon Liddy, plotted a break-in of the Watergate Hotel to gain information for Nixon's re-election campaign.
 Both men were convicted and served time.
 Throughout his career, Hunt also wrote spy novels and memoirs like American Spy.

 E. Howard Hunt was born Everette Howard Hunt Jr. on October 9, 1918, in Hamburg, New York.
-A former CIA agent, E. Howard Hunt is best known for his involvement in the Watergate scandal of the 1970s.
+A former CIA officer, E. Howard Hunt is best known for his involvement in the Watergate scandal of the 1970s.
 A graduate of Brown University, Hunt served in the U.S. Naval Reserves in the early 1940s before joining the U.S. Army Air Force in 1943.
 Also around this time, he worked on a documentary film for TIME magazine and served as a war correspondent for LIFE magazine.
 Skilled with words, Hunt won a prestigious Guggenheim fellowship in 1946 and worked as a screenwriter in Hollywood for a time.